perturbing/vasil-tests/referencing-scripts-cip-33.md

 --out-file tx.body
 Estimated transaction fee: Lovelace 253061
 ```
-To get the transaction id for identification we use
+To get the transaction ID for identification, we use
 ```
 $ cardano-cli transaction txid --tx-body-file tx.body
 d73a722b223431e5496077e7c432a63b6159a36f0aa41d3bf12f7beb1abd8bfb
 ```
 This will be part of the new output identifier.
 Then we sign the `tx.body` with the witness associated to the output we are spending, in our case this is just a key.
-We use
+We use,
 ```
 $ cardano-cli transaction sign --tx-body-file tx.body --signing-key-file key1.skey --testnet-magic 9 --out-file tx.signed
 ```
-To submit the signed transaction we use
+To submit the signed transaction, we use
 ```
 $ cardano-cli transaction submit --testnet-magic 9 --tx-file tx.signed
 Transaction successfully submitted.